Skip to main content

 Where do I file a personal injury lawsuit in Long Beach?

 Personal injury lawsuits in Long Beach are typically filed in the Los Angeles County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Long Beach attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Long Beach attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+In Los Angeles County, the practical version of this answer often depends on whether Governor George Deukmejian Courthouse, Atlantic & Del Amo, or the first medical provider controls the missing record.
+Before the file is summarized by an insurer, connect the property incident note to the work-loss proof.

 What is the legal process for a personal injury case in Long Beach?